bcgov/aps-infra-platform/documentation/how-to/sdx-edge-servers.md

 ## Request a one-time-use certificate signing token

-The Runtime Group infrastructure uses a token from the CA to bootstrap the first certificate.
+The runtime group infrastructure uses a token from the CA to bootstrap the first certificate.

+The certificate is used from supporting `mTLS` between runtime groups.

 This is performed by a System Owner to request a new cert signing token.